 A Cactus Wonderland

 Aside from the majestic plants that paint the landscape, the park offers breathtaking views of mountain ranges.
 You'll also have a chance to spot wildlife, including roadrunners, horned lizards, Gila monsters and kangaroo rats.
 The park is also home to a variety of cacti and succulents, including Engelman's prickly pear cactus.
 Visitors enjoy hiking on the park's 165 miles of hiking trails and mountain biking on the Cactus Forest Loop and Bajada Loop Drive.
-Camping is only allowed at certain established backcountry sites.
+Campsites are only allowed at certain established backcountry areas.
+Signal Hill Trail in the western Tucson Mountain District leads to ancient petroglyphs.
+In the Rincon Mountain District, you can take Cactus Forest Dr for an incredibly scenic drive.